New fuel price: APC says government working for citizens

 The statement was in response to PDP’s criticism of the recent increase in petroleum pump price from N143 to N151 by the Federal Government and the hike in electricity tariff.

-“The PDP vehemently rejects the fresh increase in the price of fuel to N151 per litre and electricity tariff to N66 per kWh under the APC and its government,” Ologbondiyan had said.
+“The PDP vehemently rejects the fresh increase in the price of fuel to N151 per liter and electricity tariff to N66 per kwh under the APC and its government,” Ologbondiyan had said.

+READ ALSO: APC defends fuel price hike, says product now available nationwide

-He demanded for a reversal of the prices to avert what he called a national crisis.
+He demanded a reversal of the prices to avert what he called a national crisis.

 “The attention of the APC has been drawn to a shameless statement by PDP on the current petrol price and electricity tariff in the country.